 Superannuation requirements around tax time can be confusing at the best of times.
 However, if you’re an Aussie expat living in the US, superannuation rules are even more complex.
-To clear some of the confusion, this blog will explain your rights and responsibilities regarding superannuation and US tax returns.
+To clear some of the confusion, this blog will help explain your responsibilities regarding superannuation and US tax returns.

 Superannuation 101

-Generally, Australian superannuation funds are run as trusts.
-Every employee over 18 is legally required to contribute to their superannuation fund, unless you are exempt, due to a certificate of coverage.
+Australian superannuation funds are actually trusts.
+If you are employed in Australia, typically your employer is required to make compulsory contributions into your superannuation fund.
 Currently, the superannuation contribution rate is 9.5% (which is expected to increase to 10% by 2021).

 Superannuation on your US expat tax return

-Unfortunately, guidelines on reporting your Australian superannuation on your US tax return are not 100% clear.
-Most often, though, Australian superannuation falls under the categories of employee benefits trust or grantor trust.
+Unfortunately, guidelines about your obligations to report your Australian superannuation on your US tax return are not 100% clear.
+Most often, though, your Australian superannuation fund will be classed for US tax purpsoes as either and employee benefits trust or a foreign grantor trust, each of which is taxed differently in your US tax return.

 If it’s considered an employee benefits trust, your superannuation income must be reported on Form 1040 and ownership must be reported on Form 8938.
 Whether you are taxed on contributions or growth depends on whether you’re considered a “highly-compensated employee” (anyone who earns over $120,000 or owns more than 5% of a business).

-A grantor trust requires superannuation ownership and income be reported on Forms 3520 and 3520A.
+A foreign grantor trust requires that your ownership and income of your superannuation fund be reported on Forms 3520 and 3520A.

 Superannuation and FBAR considerations

-FBAR regulations are not clear regarding the reporting of a foreign employee benefits trust.
+FBAR regulations are not clear either regarding the reporting of a foreign employee benefits trust.
 However, there’s an exemption if you own less than 50% of the assets within the trust.
-Although, if you have a foreign grantor trust, superannuation must be reported on the FBAR.
+Having said that, if you have a foreign grantor trust, then your superannuation must be reported on the FBAR.

 Overview of your superannuation reporting requirements